Money Management 101 – What Every Private Practice Dietitian Needs to Know

 Your private practice income is always subject to state and federal income tax.
-Therefore, in addition to having a separate business checking account I would suggest having a savings account linked to your business account that essentially serves as tax account.
+Therefore, in addition to having a separate business checking account, I would suggest having savings account linked to your business account that essentially serves as a tax account.
 Each month I would suggest looking at your ‘total deposits’ and then transferring enough money to cover your estimated quarterly payments.

 5. Get a Business Credit Card

-Just like a separate bank account, using a business-specific credit card not only makes record-keeping easier, it can ensure that you maintain the “corporate veil” that protects your personal assets—one of the key benefits of having a LLC or incorporation.
-I know this sounds like a no-brainer (especially because YOU are a smarty-pants dietitian) but be sure you use your personal credit card for personal expenses, and your business card for business expenses.
+Just like a separate bank account, using a business-specific credit card not only makes record-keeping easier, it can ensure that you maintain the “corporate veil” that protects your personal assets—one of the key benefits of having an LLC or incorporation.
+I know this sounds like a no-brainer (especially because YOU are a smarty-pants dietitian) but be sure you use your personal credit card for personal expenses and your business card for business expenses.

 Not only am I a private practice dietitian – I am also a travel junkie.
 This means I love me some points.
 In fact, Marc and I go on at least one ‘free’ trip each year just using our points.